Chromosome Analysis, Chorionic Villus Sampling

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-Van Dyke DL, Roberson JR, Wiktor A: Prenatal cytogenetic diagnosis.
+Van Dyke DL, Roberson JR, Wiktor A: Chapter 31: Prenatal cytogenetic diagnosis.
 In KD McClatchey's Clinical Laboratory Medicine.
-2nd Edition.
-Philadelphia, Lippincott, Williams, & Wilkins, 2002, Chapter 31, pp 636-657
+Second edition.
+Philadelphia, Lippincott, Williams and Wilkins, 2002, pp 636-657